clickerrr/home-inventory-mobile-app/README.md

     - ✅ Folders now organize multiple logged items of the same produt.
     - ✅ Locations and rooms are now synced from the backend.
     - ✅ Creation of new rooms and locations.
-- 🚧 Implement removal and editing of existing products/logged items.
+- ✅ Implement removal and editing of existing products/logged items.
     - ✅ Editing of products is now available.
-    - 🚧 Removal of products or logged items.
+    - ✅ Removal logged items.
 - ✅ Implement notifications and expired items.
 - 🚧 Implement removal and/or editing of rooms and locations.
 - 🚧 Implement household sharing and user logins.